 - Ascended Fanboy: When Bruce throws a batarang at him you can see the look on Barry's face in Bullet Time as he realizes he is talking with Batman.
 He also wants to keep the batarang as a souvenir.

 - The Atoner: Batman is distraught over his poor moral choices in Dawn of Justice, and is pushing forward with the Justice League in order to fix that.
-Unusually, this results in a friendlier and more idealistic Batman.
+This results in a friendlier and more idealistic Batman.

-- Avengers Assemble: Flash, Aquaman, and Cyborg join forces with Superman, Batman, and Wonder Woman.
+- Avengers Assemble: Flash, Aquaman, and Cyborg join forces with Batman and Wonder Woman.
+Then Superman comes back from the dead and joins them.

 - Back from the Dead: Superman will somehow get out of his "healing coma" and returns to lead the Justice League.